 Click on the photographs to view enlargements.

-C1.
-Use drawings of a typical plant cell and typical animal cell in your text book to identify the structures in the list below.
-In the table on the answer sheet, state the function of each structure.
+- State the function of each structure.
 If you are unsure, click on the word below to find the answer.

 rough endoplasmic reticulum